rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 +++

 With the release of version 0.4, there is now a basic ArnoldC compiler in the repository.
+ArnoldC is a test case for the compiler framework.
+If the framework can handle the language well, then it will be useful for other compiler projects too.
 The full code can be found [here](https://github.com/rikhuijzer/xrcf/tree/v0.4.0/arnoldc).
 In this blog post, I will show how the compiler can be used.
 To follow along, you can either clone the repository and run: